Joe Biden takes aim at Donald Trump in first online Wisconsin event

 Walker and Hitt, who held a media call with reporters Wednesday morning, also asked Kind and Biden to address allegations made by Tara Reade, who has said Biden sexually assaulted her in 1993, a claim Biden has denied.

-Trump beat Democratic candidate Hillary Clinton by about one point, or fewer than 23,000 votes, in 2016.
+Trump beat Democratic candidate Hillary Clinton in Wisconsin by about one point, or fewer than 23,000 votes, in 2016.

 This month's Marquette Law School Poll found that 46% of respondents support Biden, while 43% support Trump.
 The margin is similar to that in March, when 48% supported Biden and 45% supported Trump.
 Both poll results are within the margin of error.